clstith/clstith.github.io/_pages/cv.md

 Service
 ======
+* Assisted with 34th Midwest Relativity Conference at the University of Michigan (2024)
 * Invited panelist at [MORE 2023](https://intranet.math.vt.edu/MORE/MORE2023/) (Mathematics - Opportunities in Research and Education 2023)
-* I was the co-chair for the Midwest Research Experience for Graduates ([MREG 2023](https://sites.google.com/umich.edu/mreg-2023)) (previously known as the Michigan Research Experience for Graduates), for which we secured funding from [NSF](https://www.nsf.gov/) and [MCAIM](https://sites.lsa.umich.edu/mcaim/)
+* I was the co-chair for the Midwest Research Experience for Graduates ([MREG 2023](https://sites.google.com/umich.edu/mreg-2023)) (previously known as the Michigan Research Experience for Graduates), for which we secured funding from [NSF](https://www.nsf.gov/) and [MCAIM](https://sites.lsa.umich.edu/mcaim/); I'm now in an advisory position as we seek to transition MREG to a more sustainable funding model
 * I was on the organizing committee for the Michigan Research Experience for Graduates ([MREG 2022](https://sites.google.com/umich.edu/mreg-2022)) in Summer, 2022
 * Co-organizer, Student Analysis Seminar (2021 - 2023) (See the [list](http://www.math.lsa.umich.edu/seminars_events/index.php) of UM seminars)
 * I have lead two [Math Circle](https://sites.lsa.umich.edu/mathcircle/) sessions at the University of Michigan (one on spherical geometry, one on Conway's Game of Life)